servicecatalog/oscm/oscm-portal/WebContent/marketplace/customBootstrap/README.md

    `<host_fqdn>` is the fully qualified name or IP address of the host used to access the platform, `8443` is the port. `<folder-name>` is the name of the folder containing the customized files.

-   The location of the `darkCustom.css` and `darkFooter.css` files is automatically derived from the location of `mp.css`.
+   The location of the `customTheme.css` and `customFooter.css` files is automatically derived from the location of `mp.css`.

 9. Click **Save** to make the new layout and branding of your marketplace available.